Jonathan Cone is the Director of Engineering over Data and Software Services.

 The final step of the interview process is a virtual "on-site" interview.
 The interview schedule consists of meeting with managers, peers, and leadership at FlightAware as we continue to evaluate cultural fit, behavioral characteristics, and overall interest in FlightAware.
 The interviews’ ordering may vary, but generally the first meeting will be with the hiring manager (and potentially team manager).
 This interview typically focuses on behavioral questions and assesses the candidate's motivation and interest in the position and company.
 Here you can expect questions about successes and failures in past employment, exposure to agile development practices, and experiences working in a team environment.
 There may be some high-level technical questions during this stage to further suss out a candidate’s level of experience with some technology.

-Some interview processes will also include a meeting with FlightAware leadership; historically this has consisted of a meeting with either the VP of Engineering or the CTO.
+Some interview processes will also include a meeting with FlightAware leadership; historically this has consisted of a meeting with either an Engineering Director or the VP of Engineering.
 They most likely have communicated with those involved in the interview earlier to gauge performance and will be striving to make the last sales pitch to quality candidates and the final evaluation stage.
-These interviews are typically about 30 minutes each.
+These interviews are typically about 30 - 45 minutes each.
 The interviews typically pose some additional behavioral questions and high-level discussion about what environments in past positions have worked well for the candidate versus those that have not.
 This also serves as an opportunity for a candidate to ask questions and get to know the company from a broad perspective from those responsible for the larger direction of engineering at FlightAware.

 At that point, the interview is completed, and the interview team will meet to discuss the candidate’s performance and hopefully decide to make an offer!

 Candidates are usually notified within a few days of completing their technical interview if they are proceeding to the next step in the process.
 The actual scheduling of each interview can vary depending upon the candidate’s schedule as well as our engineers’ schedules.
 The timeframe for completing the entire process can vary and the recruiter will be in contact throughout the process to keep you informed and discuss upcoming steps.

 The Best Candidates